pachterlab/kallisto/starting.md

 #### Install

-Begin by Copying __kallisto__  to a location where it is universally exeuctable:
+Begin by Copying __kallisto__  to a location where it is universally executable:

 `cp kallisto /usr/local/bin/`